Element-Research/dpnn/README.md

 However, dpnn can be used without dp (for e.g. you can use it with optim), which is one of the main reasons why we made it.

+A brief (1 hours) overview of Torch7, which includes some details about __dpnn__, is available via this [NVIDIA GTC Webinar video](http://on-demand.gputechconf.com/gtc/2015/webinar/torch7-applied-deep-learning-for-vision-natural-language.mp4).
+In any case, this presentation gives a nice overview of Logistic Regression, Multi-Layer Perceptrons, Convolutional Neural Networks and Recurrent Neural Networks using Torch7.

 <a name='nn.Module'></a>
 ## Module ##